baloise/design-system/docs/src/components/getting-started/angular/styles.md

 **Relative path**

-If your fonts are not served from the root path and you need to have a relative path change the `$font-path` to '~assets/fonts'.
+To serve the fonts from a relative path inside a angular application adjust `$font-path` variable to `'~assets/fonts'`.

 :::